terrafx/terrafx.interop.windows/docs/CONTRIBUTING.md

 Hence, they are and as enforced by the messages in Visual Studio 2019 when configured as *build + intellisense* .
 Commits should be done such that under these settings there are no warnings.
+Due to limitations of .editorconfig syntax some required rules can not be specified.
+Check with the project owner when in doubt about your commit.